symfony/symfony-docs/guides/dependency_injection/index.rst

             'router'          => array('resource' => '%kernel.root_dir%/config/routing.php'),
             // ...
         ));

+When the configuration is parsed, the container looks for an extension that can handle the ``app.config`` configuration directive.
+The extension in question, which lives in the ``FrameworkBundle``, is invoked and the service configuration for the ``FrameworkBundle`` is loaded.
+If you remove the ``app.config`` key from your application configuration file entirely, the core Symfony2 services won't be loaded.
+The point is that you're in control: the Symfony2 framework doesn't contain any magic or perform any actions that you don't have control over.

+Of course you can do much more than simply "activate" the service container extension of the ``FrameworkBundle``.
+Each extension allows you to easily customize the bundle, without worrying about how the internal services are defined.

 In this case, the extension allows you to customize the ``charset``, ``error_handler``, ``csrf_protection``, ``router`` configuration and much more.
 Internally,